BradWebb101/portfolio_website_v2/README.md

 # Personal portfolio Website

 This project is my personal project page.
-The front end is built in React and the Backend a static website with AWS.
+The front end is built in React (Forked project) and the Backend a static website with AWS.
 Infastructure is built with AWS CDK.

 ## Screenshot